ergonode/backend/UPGRADE-1.2.md

 * Rabbit queue configuration MESSENGER_TRANSPORT_BATCH_ACTION_DSN is no longer required

 Attribute:
-* Validation `AttributeCode` value can't be equal 'id'
+* Validation `AttributeCode` value cannot be 'id' or start with 'esa_' - *Before migration to new version you need to change all `AttributeCodes` which start with 'esa_' or equal 'id'.
+Otherwise, it can cause system to break.*